ndierckx/NOVOPlasty/README.md

 ## Getting help

-Any issues/requests/problems/comments can be posted on [Github issues](https://github.com/ndierckx/NOVOPlasty/issues) and I will try to reply the same day.
+Any issues/requests/problems/comments that are not yet addressed on this page can be posted on [Github issues](https://github.com/ndierckx/NOVOPlasty/issues) and I will try to reply the same day.

 Or you can contact me directly through the following email address: